GENE GUIDE

 Sources and references

-The content in this guide comes from a published study about CAPRIN1-related syndrome.
-Below you can find details about the study, as well as a link to the full article.
+The content in this guide comes from published studies about CAPRIN1-related syndrome.
+Below you can find details about each study, as well as links to summaries or, in some cases, the full article.

 • Delle Vedove, A., Natarajan, J., Zanni, G., Eckenweiler, M., Muiños-Bühl, A., Storbeck, M., Guillén Boixet, J., Barresi, S., Pizzi, S., … & Wirth, B. (2022).
 CAPRIN1P512L causes aberrant protein aggregation and associates with early-onset ataxia.
 Cellular and Molecular Life Sciences, 79(10), 526. https://pubmed.ncbi.nlm.nih.gov/36136249/